appier/graphql-cookbook/README.md

 ```

-### Use variable to Simplify Query and Define input type.
+### Use variable to Simplify Query and Define input type

 - The type, query definiton, and dummy data is located at src/graphql/module/variable.js
 - In this section, we define an input type to check whether query has an right parameter data structure or not.
 Thanks for this type definition, we can also abstract those query param to variable, and make your query more elegant.